unixbird/birdbot/README.md

    Depending on what the bot does I highly recommend that you keep the bot segregated into its own channel with only trusted users.

 ## Using this with python
-By far the simplest method all that you would need to do is insert your Bot Token into the ('TOKEN') field after you have edited the python script to your liking and run:
+By far the simplest method but not it's intended use.
+All that you would need to do is insert your Bot Token into the ('TOKEN') field after you have edited the python script to your liking and run:

 ``` python birdbot.py ```